 The Admissions Committee may request an interview with an applicant.

-Applicants are notified in writing of the committee's decision by May 1st.
-Once accepted, the applicant must send confirmation of acceptance in writing by the deadline stated in the acceptance letter, along with a non-refundable registration fee of $100, payable by certified bank check, money order, or Visa, only.
-No personal checks or cash.
+Applicants are notified in writing of the committee’s decision.
+Once accepted, the applicant must send confirmation of acceptance in writing by the deadline stated in the acceptance letter, along with a non-refundable registration fee of $100.00 payable by certified bank check, money order or Visa only.
+No personal checks or cash accepted.

-Applicants should be in good health and able to perform clinical student nurse duties.
-The student health services will schedule appointments for a personal health assessment for the candidate prior to enrollment.
+Applicants should be in good health and be able to perform clinical student nurse duties.
+The student must schedule an appointment with Employee Health Services for a personal health assessment prior to enrollment.

 Mandatory Medical Insurance

 Prior to the first day of school, students are required to possess a current CPR certification.
-The School only accepts American Heart Association's Basic Life Support for Health Care Provider course (includes Automatic External Defribrilator).
+The School only accepts American Heart Association’s Basic Life Support for Health Care Provider course (includes AED).